rahulsing/bedrock-agent-react-app/README.md

-# AWS Bedrock Agent Chat Application
+# Generic Template for AWS Bedrock Agent Chat Application

 A React-based chat application that demonstrates integration with AWS Bedrock Agent.
 This application provides a user interface for interacting with AWS Bedrock Agents through a chat interface.